Rahu-Ketu Main Page

 Rahu in 8th-from-11th = "liar loans " (falsification of qualifying income to achieve a larger loan)

-But just as easily involved with military or criminal excess
+Just as easily, Rahu-6 may become involved with military or criminal excess

 Due to Ketu-12, insomnia or some scattering of the sleep time.
 May have more service-work hours available as a result.

 Knows how to exploit the legal loopholes [Rahu] in order to utilize secret opportunities of the marketplace (8th from 11th).

 Self-elevation via risk in medicine, criminal and divorce law, war, problematics, social conflict.
 Full scope of effects depends upon which graha occupy bhava 10, 12, and 2.